Aptoide, an alternative marketplace (Store) για εφαρμογές Android, removed the popular Popcorn Time and Showbox lists from its repositories.

 Aptoide is an alternative to the official Google Play Store.
 Among other things, it allows users to install too many applications on their Android devices.

-The digital marketplace, which operates out of Portugal, recently accused Google of anti-competitive behavior when the biggest search firmsignalνε σαν ανsafe webσελίδα.
+The digital market, which operates in Portugal, recently accused Google of anticompetitive behavior when the largest search company marked it as an insecure website.

-The quarrel with Google was not the only disputation of the Aptoide market.
-A few weeks ago, the company was accused by two filmmakers, TBV Productions and Hunter Killer Productions.
-They are behind the films "I Feel Pretty" and "Hunter Killer" respectively.
+The fight with Google was not the only dispute in the Aptoide market.
+A few weeks ago the company was sued by two film producers, TBV Productions and Hunter Killer Productions.
+They are the companies behind the Movies “I Feel Pretty” and “Hunter Killer” respectively.

 Producers accuse Aptoide store of facilitating mass piracy.
 In particular, the complaint states that the company promotes, encourages and promotes the use of Popcorn Time and Showbox applications in violation of copyright.